Risk factors of schizophrenia: Gene-environment interaction

-Evidence suggests that it is the interaction between genes and the environment may be associated with the development of schizophrenia.
+Evidence suggests that it is the interaction between genes and the environment that may be associated with the development of schizophrenia.
 This is a complex process involving multiple environmental factors that have influence on a range of developmental periods that interact with a genetic susceptibility.
 It has been suggested that apart from gene-environment interactions, environment-environment interactions also be taken into account as each environmental risk factor on its own is not enough to promote the development of schizophrenia.

 A meta-analysis was performed to determine the association between schizophrenia and oxidative DNA damage measured by 8-hydroxy-2'-8-deoxyguanosine (8-OHdG) or 8-oxo-7,8-dihydro-2'-deoxyguanosine (8-oxodG).
 Levels of 8-OHdG and 8-oxodG are widely used as measures of oxidative stress in mental illnesses including schizophrenia.
 It was determined from this meta-analysis that oxidative DNA damage was significantly increased in schizophrenia.

-Epigenetic mechanisms, such as DNA methylation and histone modification, are key players in modulating gene expression without altering the underlying DNA sequence.
-Environmental exposures, particularly during critical developmental periods, may induce epigenetic modifications that contribute to the risk of schizophrenia.
-Understanding the interplay between genetic, environmental and epigenetic factors may lead to deeper understanding of the mechanisms of schizophrenia and pave the way for targeted therapeutic interventions.